NicholasDow/BookMakingGuide/demo.md

 of the data.
 They are most useful when two or more processes occur in a sequence and each process is conditioned on its predecessors.

 The data fit this description.
-We see the population as split by : and .
-Following this split, survival rates were observed for each group.
-This structure is reflected in the shown in
+We see the population as split by : yes and no. Following this split, survival rates were observed for each group.
+This structure is reflected in the shown in Figure [1.9](#smallpoxTreeDiagram){reference-type="ref" reference="smallpoxTreeDiagram"}.
-Figure [1.9](#smallpoxTreeDiagram){reference-type="ref"
-reference="smallpoxTreeDiagram"}.
 The first branch for is said to be the branch while the other branches are .